Types Of Soy Allergies Your Toddler May Have

 When you are allergic to soy, the body’s immune system reacts to protein in soy because it thinks these are harmful.
 Therefore, the immune system fights hard to shoo them away.
 This in turn causes an allergic reaction and chemicals such as histamine is released.
 These then cause a child to have the following symptoms:

 - Itchy and watery eyes

 - Drop in blood pressure which sometimes can lead to unconsciousness

 Allergy to Soy Lecithin:This is a commonly used by-product and is widely used in food additives.
-It is non-toxic and is used in products that need a natural emulsifier and to increase its shelf life.
-Soy lecithin prevents crystallization of sugar in chocolates.
+It is not toxic, and is used in products that need a natural emulsifier and to increase its shelf life.
+Soy lecithin prevents sugar crystallization in chocolate.
 But children who are allergic to soy should stay away from soy lecithin.
 To ensure this, you must carefully read the labels of the products when you buy them

 Allergy to Soy Protein:Soy consists of 21 types of proteins and some children are allergic to them

 Allergy to Soy Oil:This is not very common even among children who are normally allergic to soy.
 This is because it contains less allergen proteins.
 However, if your child shows an allergy to soy it is best to avoid fully refined soybean oil as well

 Allergy to Soy Sauce:Soy sauce contains histamines which can cause poisoning in children.
 In some children soy sauce can trigger dermatitis and inflammation of the mouth